 WikiLeaks founder and editor in chief Julian Assange continues to face fire on a number of fronts.

-Assange has faced death threats over his group's release of secret military and other forms of classified information, and is the focus of U.S. and european investigations into his involvement in WikiLeaks as well as for alleged sexual misconduct.
+Assange is an Australian who is continues to live under diplomatic protection in the Ecuadorian embassy in Britain to avoid arrest by Swedish and U.S. authorities.
+He has faced death threats over his group's release of secret military and other forms of classified information, and is the focus of U.S. and European investigations into his involvement in WikiLeaks as well as for alleged sexual misconduct.

-The Ecuadorian flap is the lastest development in Assange's ongoing battle against extradition to Sweden.
+The Ecuadorian flap is the latest development in Assange's ongoing battle against extradition to Sweden.

 Swedish authorities issued a European arrest warrant for Assange in December 2010 in connection with accusations that he had unwanted, unprotected sex with two female WikiLeaks volunteers during a trip to Stockholm in August 2010.
 There is some debate over whether Assange has formally been charged with crimes or whether the extradition is for the purposes of bringing him to Sweden for questioning, as the defence has been contending.